ivan-pi/fmetis/README.md

 ```
 More information about METIS can be found on the [original homepage](http://glaros.dtc.umn.edu/gkhome/metis/metis/overview) of the [Karypis Lab](http://glaros.dtc.umn.edu/).
 The original METIS documentation can be downloaded [here (PDF)](http://glaros.dtc.umn.edu/gkhome/fetch/sw/metis/manual.pdf).

+## Contributing

+Please submit a bug report or suggest a modification by opening a [new issue](https://github.com/ivan-pi/fmetis/issues/new).

 ## License